Gingerbread Pudding (With Chia Seeds)

-If you’re looking for a healthy and delicious vegan, refined sugar free, and gluten free recipe to make for Christmas breakfast, snack, or dessert, give this gingerbread chia pudding a try.
+If you’re looking for a healthy and delicious Christmas treat, give this gingerbread pudding with chia seeds a try.
 I’d happily eat this pudding year round, but it’s perfect for Christmas because of the warm gingerbread spices and the delightful texture (reminiscent of tapioca pudding) from the chia seeds.
 Also, if you happen to be entertaining guests with different dietary restrictions, this recipe will probably work well.

 1 1/2 cups almond milk (or substitute coconut milk or any other milk of your choosing)

 1/2 cup date paste (see my date paste recipe for instructions)

 1/4 teaspoon ground nutmeg

 Add all the ingredients to a bowl and whisk until well combined.
 Chill in the fridge for at least six hours or overnight.
 Makes approximately 6 servings of gingerbread pudding.